|

 over Scotland to both local and visiting anglers.
 Where trout fishing scores over the salmon is in its lower

-cost and wider accessibility.
+rivers.
 Nor is success with trout in Scotland so dependent on

 increasingly unpredictable river levels.
 Trout can be caught in river